 We strive to produce concise, yet descriptive, ontology term labels and definitions.
 Please review the following points before submitting your request.
-You can also click below for more information on requesting new terms.

 Rules for New Terms